1225 Queensway East, Unit #34, Mississauga, Ontario L4Y 0G4

 The term “Alopecia” means hair loss.
 When we attach the word Alopecia to a specific condition, it refers to different kinds of hair loss.
 Alopecia (or hair loss) can be an inherited, genetic trait; or something that is induced by a psychological or physiological change; or an autoimmune disorder.
 The hair and scalp specialists at Truly You can provide treatments for alopecia to our Toronto and Mississauga clients to reverse, stop, or prevent hair loss.

-Rated 5.0 ★★★★★
+Highly Rated ★★★★★

 Certified Specialists